samhimbin/DCI_Database_CapStone/README.md

 Normalization:
 Normalization is a technique by which one can modify the relational schema to reduce the redundancy.
 Each normalization phase adds more relations (tables) into the database.

- • First Normal Form (1NF): 1NF also prohibits repeating group of columns such as item1, item2,.., itemN.
+ • First Normal Form (1NF): A table is in 1NF if every cell contains a single value, not a list of values.1NF also prohibits repeating group of columns such as item1, item2,.., itemN.
 Instead, you should create another table using one-to-many relationship .
  All the entities (CUSTOMER, ORDER, PRODUCT, SHIPMENT) have satisfied 1NF.

  • Second Normal Form (2NF): Tables are in 2NF, they confirm to 1NF and every column that is not a primary key of the table is dependent on the whole of the primary key.